-Both the Motunui and Waitara Valley sites were inspected four times during the monitoring period for the purpose of site inspections.
-Site visits mainly involved compliance inspections and the taking of split samples for inter-laboratory comparisons.
+Both the Motunui and Waitara Valley sites were inspected four times during the monitoring period.
+On two occasions, the monitoring included the inspection of the raw water intake facilities.
+A further two site visits were undertaken for the purpose of collecting split samples for inter-laboratory comparisons.